DCC-EX/dcc-ex.github.io/docs/get-started/installer.rst

 1. Select your Command Station Type
 2. Select your Arduino Board Type
 3. Select your Motor Shield
-4. Select your com port (The installer should usually find it for you)
+4. Select your COM Port (The installer should usually find it for you)
-5. Check the checkbox for your networking method if you have a Network shield or Wifi Shield installed
+5. Check the checkbox for your networking method if you have a Network Shield or WiFi Shield installed
 6. Check the checkbox for your display type if using an LCD or OLED display
 7. Check the Free Mem warning if you need to diagnose memory issues
 8. Press the "Compile and Upload" button